 When loperamide HCI hits the stomach, it binds to the opioid receptors located there.
 When taken in normal amounts, all this does slow down the processes of the digestive tract, allowing the body to take water out of the intestines, making the stool more solid.
 When taken in large amounts, Imodium medicine can pass the blood-brain barrier and cause the user to get high.

-However, abuse of the medication is also accompanied by a number of adverse consequences, including severe side effects, overdose, and even death.
 The person can not understand that he or she abuses loperamide until the symptoms appear.
 That’s why following the directions on the label or doctor’s instructions is critical to avoid unintentional abuse.
 If the patient thinks that Imodium does not work, it is required to get medical consultation first, but not to increase the dose by themselves.